 Semi-savoy: a hybrid variety with crinkly leaves: is sold fresh and processed.

-- Following China, the United States is the world’s second-largest producer of spinach.
+- Following China, the United States produces the world’s second-largest crop of spinach.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!